Juniperistic/juniperistic.github.io/README.md

 # juniperistic.github.io
-The backend of my website.
+This is the backend of my portfolio website.